vecnode/web-agents/README.md

 cargo build --release
 ```

+### Reproducibility

+- The `./runs/` folder is the application persisted state and run history:
+    1) a workspace snapshot you can load/save outside a run,
+    2) per-experiment/per-run execution artifacts

-### Communication and Security
+### Security

 - Vault: master password verification uses Argon2id.
 - Vault key derivation + encryption: vault payload keys are derived separately from the master password (`Argon2id + HKDF-SHA256`) and encrypted with AEAD (`ChaCha20-Poly1305`) using random salt/nonce and versioned metadata.
 - Outbound HTTP: JSON bodies are `POST`ed to `CONVERSATION_HTTP_ENDPOINT` (default `http://localhost:3000/`) unless air-gap mode is enabled.
 - Air-gap mode: set `AMS_AIR_GAP=1` to block non-loopback outbound HTTP.

-### Reproducibility

-- The `./runs/` folder is the application persisted state and run history:
-    1) a workspace snapshot you can load/save outside a run,
-    2) per-experiment/per-run execution artifacts

 ### Timing and Metrics